Morijin2468/four.meme-bsc-bnb-bundler-volume-bot/README.md

-## FourMeme Trading Toolkit (BNB Chain)
+## FourMeme(four.meme) Bundler & Volume bot (BNB Chain)

-A modular, CLI-driven trading toolkit tailored for the Four.meme ecosystem on BNB Chain.
-It includes specialized modules for sniping new launches, mirroring wallets, batching routes, and simulating/measuring volume — all powered directly on-chain with no third‑party market data services.
+FourMeme(four.meme) Bundler & Volume bot is a modular, CLI-driven trading toolkit tailored for the Four.meme ecosystem on BNB Chain.
+It includes specialized modules for mirroring wallets, batching routes, and simulating/measuring volume — all powered directly on-chain with no third‑party market data services.

+## Contact

+If you have any question or need help, contact here: [Telegram](https://t.me/shiny0103) | [Twitter](https://x.com/0xTan1319)

 ## Modules at a glance
-- **Sniper**: Rapid buys on fresh listings with tunable slippage and deadlines.
-- **Copy‑Trader**: Mirror specific wallets with percentage sizing, per‑trade caps, and de‑duplication.
 - **Bundler**: Execute predefined swap routes (e.g., `WBNB → TOKEN`) with timing controls; designed to extend toward multicalls.
 - **Volume Bot**: Programmatic buy/sell loops at a set cadence for liquidity/organic activity testing.
 - **Notifications**: Optional Telegram alerts for major lifecycle events.
 - **Risk Controls**: Allow/deny lists, max spend ceilings, and basic MEV‑aware settings.

 ## How it works

-### Sniper flow
-- Load targets from config → query router for expected out → apply configured slippage → perform `WBNB → TOKEN` swap → emit tx hash/receipt → optionally notify via Telegram.

-### Copy‑Trader flow
-- Subscribe to pending mempool transactions → filter by leader wallets → detect router swap intents → mirror with your position sizing and caps → optionally notify.

 ### Bundler flow
 - Read a sequence of routes from config → execute each respecting slippage/deadline settings → suitable base for multicall-style extensions.